blainegarrett/material-node-next-gae-demo/README.md

 **Running Build Locally:** `npm run start` # runs `NODE_ENV=production node server.js` Point browser to localhost:8000

 # Deploying to Google App Engine
-This will deploy your build to the demo version of the `web_standard` service (as defined in app.yaml) in your *<your_project_id>* project.
+This will deploy your build to a version of the `node-next-gae-demo` service (as defined in app.yaml) in your *<your_project_id>* project.
 Learn more about [services](https://cloud.google.com/appengine/docs/standard/python/microservices-on-app-engine) and [versions](https://cloud.google.com/appengine/docs/admin-api/deploying-apps) in GAE).

-`gcloud --project your_project_id app deploy app.yaml --version demo`
+`gcloud --project your_project_id app deploy app.yaml --version version_name`
+eg: `gcloud --project blaine-garrett app deploy app.yaml --version material`

 **Prerequisites**: